 β Why is Content Lifecycle Governance Important in SEO?

 Proper governance of content lifecycle is vital for maintaining website health.
 It helps improve site performance, ensures compliance with SEO best practices, and aids in maximizing content's value over time.
 It also supports on-page SEO by regularly updating and optimizing content.
+By managing the lifecycle effectively, organizations can respond to changes in user behavior, search engine algorithms, and industry trends, ensuring that their content remains competitive and valuable.

 βοΈ How Does Content Lifecycle Governance Work?